Multilingual Website Guide 2026: Complete Implementation Strategy

 - Search intent varies: Germans search differently than Americans

-- Local competitors: Analyze what works in each market
+- Local competitors: Analyse what works in each market

 - Search volume: Popular in one market might be dead in another